 Are there any particular challenges or unusual aspects to your role?

 Lighting is a niche discipline, so we are quite a misunderstood group that face daily challenges to have our expertise understood.
 As with every niche discipline, you need a love of the subject to really get to grips with it.

 What do you find most enjoyable about your job?

 I love knowing that my work can make a difference to the world around me and that I can walk down a street and see my designs made real all over the UK.
 It gives me an immense feeling of pride.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-I was recently profiled as a successful Lesbian, Gay, Bisexual and Transgender (LGBT) engineer role model by InterEngineering which was a true honour.
+Also, earlier in 2018 I was profiled as a successful Lesbian, Gay, Bisexual and Transgender (LGBT) engineer role model by InterEngineering which was a true honour.
 The campaign helps to raise the profile of engineering in an under-represented group and shows the profession to be a diverse and inclusive culture.